Things to do in St. Augustine with kids

 Henry Flagler built the Old Jail in St. Augustine back in 1891.
 Prisoners were housed there for 60 years before it was closed.

-Nowadays, you can take a guided tour of this jail to learn about the prisoners and the Sheriff who was the warden.
+Now, you can take a guided tour of this jail to learn about the prisoners and the Sheriff, who was the warden.
 In addition to the cells, you will see the gallows where prisoners spent their final hours.

 The Whetstone Chocolate Factory is an excellent place to learn about chocolate.
 During the tour, you will learn about chocolate’s history and how it is made.
 This is easily one of the best things to do in St. Augustine with kids if your family likes chocolate!